pdmsero/site/content/writing/nuclear_regulatory_taskforce/index.md

 To make the Nuclear Regulatory Taskforce a success, the Government should ensure that it has:

-1. A clear objective, with measurable, concrete targets and deadlines.
+* A clear objective, with measurable, concrete targets and deadlines.
-2. A single-point empowered, accountable leader who is able to act freely without excessive bureaucratic constraints.
+* A single-point empowered, accountable leader who is able to act freely without excessive bureaucratic constraints.
-3. Direct access to relevant technical expertise, to sift between viable candidate reactors, promote promising new entrants, and learn from international best practice.
+* Direct access to relevant technical expertise, to sift between viable candidate reactors, promote promising new entrants, and learn from international best practice.
-4. Ownership of the regulatory process, from start to finish, to ensure that these improvements result in the delivery of new nuclear capacity.
+* Ownership of the regulatory process, from start to finish, to ensure that these improvements result in the delivery of new nuclear capacity.

+{{% callout note %}}
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+{{% /callout %}}

+{{% callout note %}}
+Create your slides in Markdown - click the *Slides* button to check out the example.
+{{% /callout %}}

 [Read the full article on UK Day One](https://ukdayone.org/briefings/four-ways-to-make-the-nuclear-regulatory-taskforce-a-success)